Ultimate Guide to Travel Nursing | EduMed.org

 Travel nursing can start with good base wages, but once tax benefits and potential bonuses are factored in, the earnings can increase even more.
 Good pay is a common reason staff nurses switch to travel nursing.

-How to Become a Travel Nurse: From Starting College to Getting Your First Contract
+How to Become a Travel Nurse: From College to Your First Contract

 Once you’ve decided that you’re a good fit for travel nursing and find the lifestyle and benefits appealing, it’s time to work towards becoming a travel nurse.
 The following steps can help guide you through the process.